-For the adventure seeking tree house dwellers, zip line rides are the thrill you've been looking for.
-We install everything from a basic home zip line kit to full fledged canopy tour adventures where people can zip from platform to platform in the trees.
-Our zip lines have ranged from a 60 foot exit from a tree house to a 900 foot ride that crosses a lake.
+For the adventure-seeking tree house dwellers, zip line rides are the thrill you've been looking for.
+We install everything from a basic home zip line kit to full-fledged canopy tour adventures where people can zip from platform to platform in the trees.
+Our zip lines have ranged from a 60-foot exit from a tree house to a 900-foot ride that crosses a lake.
 Some zip lines land on the ground in the middle, and some land on distant platforms in the trees.

 Basic Home Ziplines

-As you can imagine, a basic home zipline is a much more reasonable choice for children to use with minimal supervision.
-Tree Top Builders always recommends the use of helmets, harnesses and adult supervision when zip lining.
+As you can imagine, the basic home zipline is a much more reasonable choice for children to use with minimal supervision.
+Tree Top Builders always recommends the use of helmets, harnesses and adult supervision when zip-lining.
 But we know, in reality, this isn't always going to happen because it is up to each property owner to enforce.
-So for most back yard zipline projects, it's usually smart to keep the ride to reasonable speeds, at reasonable heights above the ground at the start and finish, and to make it as easy as possible for zipline riders to hold on by using appropriate zip line accessories such as handles and seats.
+So for most backyard zipline projects, it's usually smart to keep the ride to reasonable speeds, at reasonable heights above the ground at the start and finish, and to make it as easy as possible for zipline riders to hold on by using appropriate zip lines accessories such as handles and seats.
 Most basic zip lines are about 60-150 feet long and have weight ratings up to 250 pounds.
 These zipline rides typically cost $2,000 to $8,000 once you add a launch platform, but can be higher if we have significant travel to your location.
 Another big variable in the price is the kind of launching platform needed - sometimes you can start the zipline ride from the ground, and other times a platform must be built in the trees with a ladder attached.

 Level 2 Ziplines

 For more serious zip lining, we can install a zip line that moves at faster speeds, are higher above the ground, and/or are in the range of 200-500 feet long.
-Extra precautions are taken to ensure safety, and harnesses and helmets are strongly recommended.
+Extra precautions are taken to ensure safety and harnesses and helmets are strongly recommended.
 We will teach you about every piece of equipment and how to safely ride and facilitate your guests on your zipline.
-Along with a zip line comes a level of responsibility: to either inspect and maintain the zipline yourself, or to hire us or another reputable zip line company to inspect and maintain the project on a regular basis.
+Along with a zip line comes a level of responsibility: to either inspect and maintain the zipline yourself or to hire us or another reputable zip line company to inspect and maintain the project on a regular basis.
 They are a lot of fun, but can also be dangerous and therefore deserve respect.

 Level 3 Ziplines

 If Level 2 isn't enough for you, then we need to make sure that you have tall & strong trees, the right environment and topography, and the right budget for this type of project.
-The most serious zip lines are primarily the domain of commercial operations such as adventure parks and eco canopy tours.
+The most serious zip lines are primarily the domain of commercial operations such as adventure parks and eco-canopy tours.

 Canopy Tour Construction